-This usually comes from an SEO plugin set to “use the primary language version” or a layout that always emits the EN URL.
-The fix is conceptually trivial: each page’s canonical must be its own URL.
-The execution requires careful template work, a build-time check, and a one-time view-source verification across a sample of pages.
+The cause is almost always one of: an SEO plugin set to “use the primary language version,” or a layout that hard-codes the EN URL.
+The fix is conceptually trivial (each page’s canonical is its own URL) but the execution needs careful template work, a build-time check, and a one-time view-source verification across a sample of pages.

 Common causes